chef/knife-google/README.md

 Application type with sub-type "Other", then "Create Client ID".
 These actions will generate a new "Client ID", "Client secret", and "Redirect URI's".

-This knife plugin includes a 'setup' sub-command that requires you to supply the client ID and secret in order to obtain an "authorization token".
+This knife plugin includes a `setup` sub-command that requires you to supply the client ID and secret in order to obtain an "authorization token".
 You will only need to run this command one time and the plugin will record your credential information and tokens for future API calls.